How Much Does a Plumber Cost in Philadelphia? [2026]

 Last updated: March 2026

 Philadelphia plumbing costs run 15-20% above the national average, with a typical service call ranging from $100 to $375.
+For questions about Philadelphia plumbing pricing, call (641) 637-5215 to talk with a local plumber.
 Philadelphia's strict licensing requirements, rowhome construction challenges, and some of the oldest plumbing infrastructure in the country all contribute to higher labor rates.
 The city's estimated 20,000 to 30,000+ lead water service lines add a public health dimension to plumbing decisions that most cities do not face.

 $100 – $375